Frederic-soft/CyberBassClarinet/README.md

 The best one seems to be to use soft brass wire, as found on Champagne bottles to secure the cork.
 Fishing wire will break early and may get tangled.

+To carry your bass clarinet in its case, switch the ESP32 off, remove the servor motor from its support.
+The ESP32, the servo-motor and all the wiring stay with the lower body.
+The upper body only has the 3D-printed support.

 © Frédéric Boulanger frederic.softdev@gmail.com
 2019-08-28
 This software is licensed under the Eclipse Public License 2.0